nengo/nengo/docs/dev_guide.rst

    # if you're having trouble installing pip on
    # Windows check the link below to Chocolatey
    pip install numpydoc
-   # getting the newest version of ipython is important
+   # using ipython 2.x is important
    pip install ipython --upgrade

 How you install Pandoc (requirement of Sphinx) and